aidanhs/dayer/README.md

 The implementation is not yet a full featured subcommand, just a shell script to walk you through the required steps.

-First, save multiple big images (note the big layer must be at the top) and extract them:
+First, save multiple big images (note the layers you want to commonise must be at the top and all have the same parent) and extract them:

     $ docker save -o save.tar bigimage1 bigimage2 bigimage3 bigimage4
     $ mkdir layerdir